Temi-Tade/RivETH/README.md

 - NodeJS.
 Download <a href="https://nodejs.org/en/download/current">here</a>
 - Hardhat.
 - Solidity compiler (solc).
-- Solidity VSCode Extension - for syntax highlighting and code completion
+- Solidity VSCode Extension by Juan Blanco or Nomic Foundation.
 - VSCode Live Server Extension by Ritwick Dey.

 **_Solc and Hardhat will be installed alongside the dependencies_**